3 Breathing Exercises to Reduce Anxiety

 blog post reduce anxiety with these 3 breathing exercises jennifer raye

 The breath is an immediate doorway into discovering what is happening in the body and mind.
-Your breathing is a reflection of all kinds of systems in the body including the muscular, respiratory, cardiovascular, and neurological systems.
-The breath affects energy levels, your emotional state, and it’s in direct relationship to your energetic system which regulates the movement of Qi or prana throughout the body.
+Your breathing reflects the functioning of many systems in the body, including the muscular, respiratory, cardiovascular, and neurological systems.
+The breath affects energy levels and your emotional state, and it’s directly related to your energetic system, which regulates the movement of Qi or prana throughout the body.

 As you encounter stress, your breathing is impacted.
-Leading fast paced lives full of hyper-stimulation can compromise the quality of your breath.
-Because breathing is closely connected to so many systems in the body, refining your breath and healing disordered breathing habits can lead to lesser anxiety and tension.
+Leading fast-paced lives full of hyper-stimulation can compromise the quality of your breath.
+Because breathing is closely connected to so many systems in the body, refining your breath and healing disordered breathing habits can lead to less anxiety and tension.

 "To become a welcome vessel for the breath is to live life without trying to control, grasp, or push away"